leorawlinson/Space-Ranger-Rescue/readme.md

 ### Description

-SpaceMan Rescue is a game where the player controlls a spaceship.
+Space Ranger Rescue is a game where the player controlls a spaceship.
 The ship can move in four directions on a 2D canvas.
 The aim of the game is to rescue an astronaut that is floating through space.
 However, there are aliens spawning and attacking the ship.
 The player must shoot a certain amount of aliens before collecting the astronaut.
-If you try to save him before you have stopped the alien attack you lose.
+If you try to save the astronaut before you have stopped the alien attack you lose.

 ## MVP